chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

-This document describes the protocol based on the nfs_acl.x file that is publicly available in the OpenSolaris and Illumos code bases.
-This document strives to introduce no changes to the protocol as it is implemented in those operating aystems and in Linux.
+This document describes the protocol based on the nfs_acl.x file that is publicly available in the OpenSolaris and Illumos code bases {{Illumos}}.
+The author has strived to introduce no changes to the protocol as it is implemented in those operating systems and in Linux.

-The author assumes readers are familiar with the NFS version 2 or 3 protocols and at least one implementation of them.
+This document assumes readers are familiar with the NFS version 2 or 3 protocols and at least one implementation of them.

+Issues of compatibility between the protocol described in this document and NFSv4 ACLs (as described by {{RFC8881}}) are considered out of scope.
+More information on this topic is available in Section 6 of draft-rmacklem-nfsv4-posix-acls.

 # Conventions and Definitions